Native Integration Guide

 2.1 Install CocoaPods

-Installing the BlockID iOS SDK via CocoaPodsautomates the majority of the installation process for you.
-Before beginning this process, please ensure that you are using Ruby 2.0.0 or greater.
+Installing the BlockID iOS SDK via CocoaPods automates most of the installation process for you.
+Before beginning, make sure that you are using Ruby 2.0.0 or higher.

-• Open a terminal and issue the following command to install CocoaPods
+- Open a terminal and run the following command to install CocoaPods:

 sudo gem install cocoapods